 Just the click of a button.

 Make sure you have a plan in place for maintaining the site content created.
 Your client will hopefully know the importance of caring for their content post-project.
 Don’t let the rush and launch madness distract you from securing this.
-Content has a lifecycle and needs to be nurtured, sustained and updated.
+Nurture, sustain and update content throughout its lifecycle.
 Outline some maintenance questions now so you have time to source the right people and tools to stay on top of the job.